 CNX Resources (CNX) Receives a Buy from Raymond James

-In a report released today, John Freeman from Raymond James maintained a Buy rating on CNX Resources (CNX).
-The company’s shares closed last Thursday at $13.88.
+In a report released today, John Freeman from Raymond James reiterated a Buy rating on CNX Resources (CNX), with a price target of $18.00.
+The company’s shares closed last Monday at $14.02.

-According to TipRanks.com, Freeman is a 3-star analyst with an average return of 4.3% and a 43.8% success rate.
-Freeman covers the Utilities sector, focusing on stocks such as National Fuel Gas Company, Continental Resources, and Black Stone Minerals.
+According to TipRanks.com, Freeman is a 3-star analyst with an average return of 3.4% and a 42.7% success rate.
+Freeman covers the Utilities sector, focusing on stocks such as National Fuel Gas Company, Continental Resources, and Occidental Petroleum.

 See today’s analyst top recommended stocks >>